bloomberg/chromium.bb/src/docs/using_a_linux_chroot.md

 # Using a chroot

-If you want to run layout tests and you're not running Lucid, you'll get errors due to version differences in libfreetype.
+If you want to run web tests and you're not running Lucid, you'll get errors due to version differences in libfreetype.
 To work around this, you can use a chroot.